alicevision/MeshroomResearch/alab_dataset/README.md

 # Credits

-This dataset is the result from a student project with students from [IMAC](https://www.ingenieur-imac.fr/):
+This dataset is the result from a student project with students from [IMAC](https://www.ingenieur-imac.fr/) engineering school:
   - Sara Lafleur
   - Alexandre Miralles
   - Léa Touchard
   - Maxime Verna

 If you use this dadaset to publish, we kindly ask you to cite it: xxx